 By the end of the exam, the examiner has developed a vibrant portrait of the newborn, which can be used to tailor caregiving to the baby's specific physical needs and behavioral style.
 Does the baby like to be handled?
 Is the baby receptive to social interaction?
 Does the baby easily calm herself?
 "One of the important things about the Scale is that it parallels what parents are looking for," according to Dr. Brazelton.
 "It puts health care providers on the same wavelength as parents."

 Brazelton, T.B., & Nugent, J.K.
 (2011).
 The Neonatal Behavioral Assessment Scale.
 Mac Keith Press, Cambridge.

-The Newborn Infant Network is committed to providing education, training and certification of professionals who wish to use the NBAS in their research.
+The Newborn Infant Network is committed to providing education, training and certification of professionals who wish to use the NBAS in their clinical practice and research.
 Please check the trainings section to learn further about NBAS trainings around the world.

 To learn more about NBAS trainings, click here